The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Under the Local Government Act 1995 (Act), Ordinary local elections are held every two years on the third Saturday in October.
 Council members are elected for a term of up to four years.

-The next Ordinary elections will be held on 16 October 2021.
+The Ordinary elections were held on 16 October 2021.

 The Western Australian Electoral Commission (WAEC) is the lead State agency for electoral services in WA.
 The WAEC also plays a key role in local elections.

 Ahead of a local election, each local council will determine whether the local election will be conducted by in-person or postal voting.
 If the election will be by postal voting, the WAEC must conduct the election on behalf of the local government.